wisemapping/wisemapping-frontend/packages/webapp/cypress/README.md

 Finally any common functionality such as for example `login` should be abstracted into a command.
 CY Commands can be added into the `cypress/support` folder.
 Feel free to group similar commands into files (You only need to make sure those get imported into the `cypress/support/index.ts` file)

 Happy testing!!!

+## snapshot testing

+We use [cypress-image-snapshot](https://www.npmjs.com/package/cypress-image-snapshot) for snapshot testing (`yarn run test:snapshots`).
+This is a relatively cheap way of identifying changes based on page screenshots.

+When a test that contains a `matchImageSnapshot` call is run, it compares the snapshot to the corresponding one in the `snapshots` directory.
+If Any change is detected, the test will fail, and the diff can be found in the `snapshots/*/__diff_output__` folder.
+If the change is intentional, we should "accept" those changes by updating the snapshot and include it in the commit.
+To update the snapshots run `yarn run test:snapshots:update`

+Is is not yet included in CI because there is an [existing issue](https://github.com/jaredpalmer/cypress-image-snapshot/issues/98) where colors differ depending on the host machine running the tests.